FTLam11/fronk-tolks/README.md

 People often have very strong opinions about what they believe is right and how to go about testing.
-You might be surprised how sensitive and passionate people can get when discussing testing.
-Much drama and many pissing contests have occurred in the past and will continue to happen.
+You might be surprised how sensitive and passionate people can get about testing.
 Regardless of how testing is executed, from a practical standpoint testing addresses **two very important questions for developing systems**.

 > Are we building the *right* system?
 (Performance)